 My Story is pretty long.
 After all, I was married for 37 years, so this is a story that cannot be told in one sitting.
-It will take me this whole blog to share my story completely, which is also why I am writing a book.
+It will take me this whole blog to share my story completely, which is also why I am writing a book about it.

 The focus of this blog is not about my ex-husband necessarily.
-It’s more about his betrayal and my response to it.
+It’s more about his betrayal and my subsequent response to it.
 I feel the need to tell you my story so you will feel that your own story is validated.
-Helping others also help me too.
+And in helping others, it also helps me too.
 Over the past few years I have learned that most women experience the same events, in what feels like they are all living in the same story, as if it were some sort of script that was written for them by their cheating spouse.
 That is not to say that your story isn’t important, or devastating, or unique.
 It is.
 What happened to you matters deeply.
-But many of us become aware thatour personal, private experiences are played over and over, in stories just like ours.
-It is as if our husbands borrowed the Guide to Cheating 101 from another cheater.
-They read and carried out a playbook that none of us knew existed.
-So we end up navigating a script that we did not even know existed.
-The effects of this a confusing and devastating.
-So I tell my story here to help you know that you are not alone.
-Sadly, this plays out the same way, far too often, all over this country.
+But most of us become aware over time that our personal, private experiences are played out over and over again, in hundreds of stories, with hundreds of wives, just like us.
+It is as if our husbands borrowed the Guide to Cheating 101 from another cheating husband.
+They read and carried out a playbook that none of us wives knew existed.
+So we end up navigating a scripted alternate universe that we did not even know existed.
+The effects of this is confusing and devastating.
+So I tell my story here to help you know that you are not alone!
+Sadly, this plays out the same way, far too often, all over the world, in every country.
 And the problem is getting worse, not better!

 This is not the way I thought my life would turn out.
 I married “my person” in the Mesa Arizona temple in January of 1979.
 It wasn’t one of those fireworks , fairies, and unicorns kinds of relationship.
 This felt real.
 It was solid.
 I felt grounded and respected.
 He was my best friend.
 We could talk to each other for hours and hours about anything without feeling any passage of time.
 There was a solid connection between us in every way.
 The connection was mental, emotional, spiritual, and physical.
 I wanted to be with him, always.
 I thought he wanted me as much as I wanted him.
 Maybe in the beginning he did.
 I will never know for sure now.